ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt3-hosting.md

 (.venv) $ fab deploy
 ```

 > Note: Always work in the source branch during development.
-The deploy() function will push the conents of output folder
+The deploy() function will push the contents of the output folder
 into the master branch.
 So, you don't need to worry about it.
 So, every time you add an article, just follow the steps
 above by first pushing the source code to the source repository and then running the deploy function.

-**Congratulations!** your site has been hosted to github pages publicly.
+**Congratulations!** your site has been hosted to GitHub pages publicly.
 To check your website, open your browser on any
 device and visit [https://your-username.github.io](https://your-username.github.io).

 ![Github Site](/images/github_site.png){.img-center}

 That's it.
-You have now learnt to create and host your static website in github pages.
+You have now learned to create and host your static website in GitHub pages.

 ### 3. Linking your site to a custom domain (Optional)

-You might want to host your site to a custom domain of your choice  rather than github pages.
+You might want to host your site to a custom domain of your choice rather than GitHub pages.
 This can be done
 completely free of cost if you have a custom domain registered already.

 If you don't have a custom domain, you can buy them at several websites like [Namesilo](https://www.namesilo.com/),
 [GoDaddy](https://in.godaddy.com/domains), etc.

-You can make your domain secure and managebale using [Cloudflare Service](https://cloudflare.com/)
+You can make your domain secure and manageable using [Cloudflare Service](https://cloudflare.com/)

 - The first step is to create a file called `CNAME` inside the `content/extra ` directory.